28 Different Types of Weevils With Pictures

 How Many Types of Weevils Are There?

-According to Wikipedia, there are approximately 97,000 species of weevils known.
+According to Wikipedia, approximately 97,000 species of weevils are known.

 They belong to several families, with most of them in the family Curculionidae (the true weevils).

-Additionally, ThePetEnthusiast estimates that there are more than 3,000 species of weevils in North America, with most of them being accidentally introduced or have migrated to the US.
+Additionally, ThePetEnthusiast estimates that there are more than 3,000 species of weevils in North America, most of which were accidentally introduced or have migrated to the US.

 Some common types of weevils infesting pantries and cupboards include rice weevils, granary or wheat weevils, maize weevils, bean weevils, pea weevils, and seed weevils.